How long will it take me to do my project?

-- There is also an option to attend a full day each week, which gives you more time.
+- There is an option to attend a full day each week, which gives you more time.

 - You might wish to rip out your project at home before you come to your class and this can get you ahead.
-Be sure to consult the tutor beforehand to get proper advice about what to remove, what to label and keep, photograph etc. There is a comprehensive handout on ripping out which you should follow.
+But be sure to consult the tutor beforehand to get proper advice about what to remove, what to label and keep, photograph etc. There is a comprehensive handout on ripping out which you should follow.